Tip #1033: When Managers Don’t Know What to Do

 In another instance, I consulted with a government agency where a manager had been charged with discrimination against women.

-It was alleged that he showed favoritism to his male employees when making assignments, so the women were denied the experience necessary for them to promote to higher levels.
+It was alleged that he showed favoritism to his male employees when making assignments.
+He denied the women the experience necessary for them to promote to higher levels.

-The manager was appalled by the discrimination complaint and justified his assignment decisions on the basis of perceived readiness to perform.
+The manager was appalled by the discrimination complaint.
+He justified his assignment decisions on the basis of perceived readiness to perform.

-The women employees would come into his office to discuss different ways to approach the assignment and the manager assumed that they needed him to tell them what to do.
+According to him, the female employees would come into his office to discuss different ways to approach an assignme.
+At those times, he would assum that they needed him to tell them what to do.

 In fact, the women only intended to use him as a sounding board.

 He had not intentionally discriminated.
-It was just that he had never been trained in the differences in problem solving styles between men and women.
+It was just that he had no training in the differences in problem solving styles between the sexes.

 After providing one on one training, we were able to turn the situation around.

-The manager acknowledged that he had been incorrect in his assumptions, made the necessary adjustments in how he assigned work, and resolved the issue to everyone’s satisfaction.
+The manager acknowledged that he had been incorrect in his assumptions.
+Consequently, he made the necessary adjustments in how he assigned work.
+This resolved the issue to everyone’s satisfaction.

 Solution: Management Training